Boris Pistorius: Career in local politics

-State Minister of the Interior, 2013–2022
+State Minister of the Interior and Sports (2013–2022)

 After the Lower Saxony state elections in 2013, Pistorius was sworn in as State Minister of the Interior and Sports at the constituent session of the 17th State Parliament of Lower Saxony on 19 February 2013.

 From 2013 to 2017, Pistorius was one of the state's representatives on the German Bundesrat; from 2017, he was an alternate member.
 In this capacity, he was a member of the German-Russian Friendship Group set up in cooperation with the Russian Federation Council.
 He was also an alternate member of the German delegation to the NATO Parliamentary Assembly, where he was part of the Political Committee, its Sub-Committee on NATO Partnerships and its Sub-Committee on Transatlantic Relations.

 During his time in office in state government, Pistorius was widely seen as standing out in his state for his tough stance on Islamist radicalism, terror threats, organized crime and far-right extremism.

 Role in national politics

 In the negotiations to form a fourth coalition government under Chancellor Angela Merkel's leadership following the 2017 federal elections, Pistorius was part of the working group on internal and legal affairs, led by Thomas de Maizière, Stephan Mayer and Heiko Maas.

-In the 2019 SPD leadership election, Pistorius was a candidate for the position as the party's co-chair, together with Saxony State Minister Petra Köpping.Madeline Chambers (23 October 2019), Aspiring leaders of Germany's Social Democrats Reuters.
+In the 2019 SPD leadership election, Pistorius was a candidate for the position as the party's co-chair, together with Saxony State Minister Petra Köpping.
 Köpping and Pistorius came in fifth place, receiving only 14.41% of the vote.

 In the negotiations to form a so-called traffic light coalition of the SPD, the Green Party and the Free Democrats (FDP) following the 2021 German elections, Pistorius led his party's delegation in the working group on migration and integration; the co-chairs from the other parties were Luise Amtsberg and Joachim Stamp.

-Federal Minister of Defence, 2023–present
+Federal Minister of Defence (2023–present)

 On 17 January 2023, Chancellor Olaf Scholz announced that Pistorius would succeed Christine Lambrecht, who resigned on 16 January after numerous political blunders, as Minister of Defence in Chancellor Olaf Scholz's cabinet.
 This came as a surprise to many political observers, with SPD co-leader Lars Klingbeil and Bundestag Armed Forces Commissioner Eva Högl being floated most often as replacements.
 The appointment was criticized, as it would mean breaking the gender parity Scholz had promised upon the cabinet's formation.
-A plausible explanation is that in the acute European military crisis many people, also in the Bundeswehr, thought it irresponsible to again appoint somebody without any military experience.
+A plausible explanation is that, in the acute European military crisis – many people, including people in the Bundeswehr – thought it irresponsible to again appoint somebody without any military experience, and to instead appoint based on competency rather than gender.

+He was retained by Friedrich Merz following the formation of his cabinet following the 2025 federal election.

 Pistorius was formally appointed by German president Frank-Walter Steinmeier and eventually took the oath of office at the Bundestag on 19 January 2023.